shaisachs/the-check/README.md

 He skimmed the article.
 Phrases leapt out at him: *behavioral adjacency misfires*, *unintended redeployment spirals*, *role dissolution events*, *compatibility misinterpretation*.

-// todo: too blunt
-He winced.
-The language felt like someone describing a broken relationship using only engineering terms.

 “They never say what actually happened,” he murmured.

 “They won’t,” Alma said.
 She spooned some foam from her tea and let it dissolve again.
 “Wall Street admits collapse the way people admit heartbreak.
 With a rebound.”